demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ![Instance Name](../../../docs/doc_imgs/reference/ilm-integration-instance.png)

 By creating this incident and filling the app and instance information, a configuration will be saved in the integration context.
 This is transparent to the user.
-Then you will be able to use the ***okta-iam-get-configuration*** command to view the configuration and use it in playbooks at any time.
-Note that when using the ***okta-iam-get-configuration*** command, you will have to use the *using* parameter with the correct instance name of Okta in which you made the configuration.
+Once the configuration is set, the playbooks will use it automatically.
+Additionally, you will be able to use the ***okta-iam-get-configuration*** command to view the configuration at any time.
+If you ever decide to run the command ***okta-iam-get-configuration*** manually, make sure to use the *using* parameter with the correct instance name of Okta in which you made the configuration to receieve the configuration that you're expecting.

-#### IAM - App Sync playbook
+#### IAM - App Sync & IAM - App Update playbooks
-This playbook contains error handling tasks where a user is assigned to review the incident if app-sync fails for any reason.
+These playbooks contain error handling tasks where a user is assigned to review the incident if app-sync fails for any reason.
 You can assign a user to the incident using the playbook inputs.
 If you want, you can configure the *UserRoleToAssignForFailures*, *UserAssignmentMethod*, and *AssignOnlyOnCall* playbook inputs according to your needs.
 Otherwise, a user will be randomly assigned.

 ### Integrations